FrancescaCrucinio/smcems/PET/README.md

 # Positron Emission Tomography

-To reproduce the example run `code`pet.m.
+To reproduce the example run `pet.m`.